siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - OAI - Origin Access Identity - prevents users from viewing your S3 files by simply using the direct URL for the file.
 Instead, they would need to access it through a CloudFront URL.
 - CloudFront signed URLs or signed cookies - allow you to control who can access your content
+- Use signed URLs for the following cases:
+  - You want to use an RTMP distribution.
+Signed cookies aren’t supported for RTMP distributions.
+  - You want to restrict access to individual files, for example, an installation download for your application.
+  - Your users are using a client (for example, a custom HTTP client) that doesn’t support cookies.
+- Use signed cookies for the following cases:
+  - You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers’ area of a website.
+  - You don’t want to change your current URLs.
 - S3 Pre-signed URLs - use the owner’s security credentials to grant others time-limited permission to download or upload objects.

 ### AWS Backup